surf-visualization/blospray/readme.md

 * Volumes are limited in their size, due to the relevant ISPC-based code being built in 32-bit mode.
 See [this issue](https://github.com/ospray/ospray/issues/239).
-  Development work on OSPRay is currently underway to turn the ISPC-based parts into regular C++, which should lift this restriction (XXX link to issue).

 * Unstructured volumes can only contain float values (i.e. not integers).
   See [here](https://github.com/ospray/ospray/issues/289)